 In response to COVID-19, the SCREEN Group has continued anti-pandemic measures worldwide led by the Group Emergency Headquarters, which is overseen by the SCREEN HD President.
 We implemented various business continuity actions to reduce infection risks at offices and production sites while conducting additional workplace vaccination events for Group employees and their families, as well as suppliers.
 Group-wide responses have ended as COVID-19 was reclassified as a Class 5 infectious disease in Japan.

 Preparation of Emergency System

 We have put in place a safety confirmation system that uses mobile phones and smartphones and a disaster information sharing system that helps Emergency Headquarters members assess the situation quickly and accurately.
 After a large-scale disaster, these systems will allow us to confirm the safety of employees and respond rapidly in line with the damage situation.
-Based on the email replies from employees, we can determine the magnitude of human casualties and direct disaster damage and then work to guarantee the safety of employees, which is most essential to business continuation.
+Based on the safety information received from employees via the system, we can determine the magnitude of human casualties and direct disaster damage and then work to guarantee the safety of employees, which is most essential to business continuation.
 In addition, we regularly implement safety confirmation drills and emergency response and evacuation drills.
 In FY2023, the Emergency Headquarters conducted a comprehensive drill assuming a massive Nankai Trough earthquake and identified issues to be addressed.
 This has led to improvements to strengthen our emergency system.

 Strengthening Manufacturing Base